gopfsrisk/prestige/doc/preprocessing.md

 <p><i>class</i> prestige.preprocessing.Binaritizer(<i>threshold_na, inplace=False</i>)</p>

-<p>This estimator find the proportion missing of features and converts them to binary if the proportion missing is greater than or equal to <i>threshold_na</i>.</p>
+<p>This estimator finds the proportion missing of features and converts them to binary if the proportion missing is greater than or equal to <i>threshold_na</i>.</p>

 <table>
 	<tr>